• Skip to primary navigation

 This cake can be made in advance to make it easier.
 I made the cake layers in advance and froze them.
 I made the crumb topping and the lemon mascarpone filling the day before I wanted to serve it.
 Assembling the cake was very easy after everything was prepared.

-If you like lemon desserts, try my lemon meringue cheesecake, lemon lovers trifle, or lemon pound cake loaf.
+If you like lemon desserts, try my lemon meringue cheesecake, lemon lovers trifle, lemon pound cake loaf or fudgy lemon brownies!
 All these recipes are also perfect for spring!

 🥘Ingredients